Homeschool Virtual Science Fair

 How the Science Fair Works (& Important Dates)

-Our Science Fair Judge, Joel Thomas from Glen’s Gizmos, will evaluate the presentations for each age range.
+Our Science Fair Judge, Joel Thomas from Glen’s Gizmos / Creation Calling, will evaluate the presentations for each age range.
 One student from each group will be selected to receive a prize!

 Important Dates

-- Now: Get started on your project.
+• Now: Register to reserve your spot and then get started on your project.
 Need help choosing or organizing your project?
 See the helpful lists in the FAQ below.
+(New in 2024: Registration is open during the entire submission period, closing on June 23.)

 Science Fair Gifts and Prizes!